What Chatbots and Voice Assistants Mean for Customer Service

 Surveyed consumers also revealed that their willingness to use chatbots is based on the ability to interact with chatbots 24/7 (48%), not having to wait to speak to a customer service representative on the telephone (46%), and having their questions answered faster (37%).

-Chatbots and voice-based assistants allow businesses to serve customers around the clock.
+Customer service chatbots and voice assistants allow businesses to serve customers around the clock.
 The ability to provide consumers with important information quickly or handle straight forward requests in a shorter amount of time are also major benefits.

 In retail, AI-based chatbots can also improve the marketing and sales channels by providing consumers with personalized interactions.
 Voice assistants, in particular, will play a key role in the retail industry.
 According to Juniper, voice commerce will continue to grow, eventually reaching more than $80 billion per year by 2023.